 Telehealth-friendly keywords to include in your resume include:

-If you’re experienced in SFMA, McKenzie Method, or any other functional movement screens, definitely highlight that on your resume.
-Specific ther-ex and differential diagnosis con-ed training will also help.
+If you’re experienced in SFMA, McKenzie Method, or any other functional movement screens or specialized training, definitely highlight that on your resume.
+Specific ther-ex, vestibular, and/or differential diagnosis con-ed training will also help.

 Some of the following organizations offer software solutions for PTs*:

 - BlueJay (This is the only telehealth platform I have tried.
 I found it very user friendly!)